 - Phase II: added 1,300 spaces in 1996.

 - Phase III: added 1,800 spaces in 1998.

 - Phase IV: added 400 spaces in 1999.

 - $35 million construction project, completed June 2000.

 |Terminal Square Feet

-Airlines Serving Nashville: American, American Eagle, American Connection, Continental Express, Delta, Frontier, Southwest, United Express, US Airways, US Airways Express, Air Canada.
+Airlines Serving Nashville: Air Canada, American, Delta, Frontier, Southwest, United, US Airways, Seaport, Aeromexico and Miami Air International.

 The self-financed Authority operates within a self-supporting budget and is empowered to establish and collect fees, rentals, rates and other charges from airport users, and to issue airport revenue bonds to accomplish its objectives.
 Airport users, not the local government, provide the funding necessary to operate, maintain, improve and develop airport facilities.
 The financial structure of the Authority requires that the budget for each airport be balanced annually.